-After installation, use the Organizations application to set default values for options related to models and shipments.
+After installation, use the Organizations application to set default values for options that are related to receiving and inspection, models, and shipments.

 Configuring model options for organizations

 When you create models for configuration-managed aircraft or equipment, you specify values such as the label system and meters.
 Configure this data before you start defining models.